 We are encouraged to look for heroes in a country that has killed all of our heroes.
 The system asks, “Who will save us?”
 And how convenient that in this narrative, which forgives capitalism for having created the problems that we are now facing— that forgives fascism for its contributions to these dangerous dynamics— the system readily provides smiling faces in suits as the answer.
 As social media encourages oppressed communities to ask more questions, the answers become catered to an audience that wants a sense of representation as well as a sense of purpose.

 The assimilation of marginalized bodies into positions of power will only be used as a distraction from the ongoing violence that this settler-colonial system inflicts upon marginalized bodies everywhere.
 This must not stop us from moving forward, but remind us of who our true heroes are.
 As an undocumented queer migrant, a descendant from the Amazons, my heroes are my people: the grandmothers who fought back against the colonizers; the indigenous warriors who continue to fight back when all seems hopeless, who have not won power by campaign or promise, but by the need to fight back, by the legacy of unfathomable strength.

-For further and more in depth readings on power, the state and electoralism we recommend our reader, “Socialist Faces in High Places: Elections & the Left.”
+For further and more in depth readings on left strategy, the state, and electoralism we recommend our reader, “Socialist Faces in High Places: Elections & the Left.”